pedrovicentealmeida/euroage_plus-project/README.md

    python3 client.py
    ```

-Now that you have everything started, you'll need the credentials for the therapist:
+Now that you have everything started, you'll need to type the credentials for the therapist.
+The dummy credentials (just for testing) are:

 * **Username**: caritas@gmail.com
 * **Password**: qwerty